aic5/eth_blockchain_token/README.md

-# Creating a Token Using Smart Contracts on the Ethereum Blockchain
+# Blockchain: Creating a Token Using Smart Contracts

 ## Intro
 This repository has everything you need to create a publicly traded token on a blockchain network.
 No coding experience necessary.
 We will be using the Ethereum blockchain and resorces that exist on the cloud.